Employment

 - Ability to perform multiple concurrent tasks and functions in a fast-paced working environment

-- cover letter expressing why you are interested in Brooks and this opportunity
+- Cover letter expressing why you are interested in Brooks and this opportunity

-- current resume
+- A current resume

 Brooks School does not discriminate on the basis of race, gender, color, sexual orientation, disability or religion in the administration of its educational policies, admission policies, employment policies, financial aid and loan programs, athletic programs and other school administered programs and activities.